short stories, comment, articles, humour and photography

 We’ll probably never know exactly when, but there are strong indications the late summer of 2013 as the most likely time Victoria Nuland, Catherine Ashton and Christine Lagarde began honing the finer details of a plot to subvert the democratically-elected president of Ukraine.
 One thing of which there is plenty of proof, all three women were speaking with one voice by the end of that year.

 Ukraine became an independent democracy on December 2nd 1991.
 It hasn’t been a happy transformation.
-The country has suffered constant unrest fuelled by wholesale corruption, accusations of electoral fraud, and a failed economy from the beginning.
+The country has suffered constant unrest fuelled by wholesale corruption, accusations of electoral fraud, and a failed economy from the very beginning.
 Much of the unrest has been exacerbated by powerful outside interests with commercial and strategic ambitions.

 On its own admission the US has financed subversion by opposition groups in Ukraine to the tune of $5 billion since independence.
 All under the umbrella of fostering ‘more democracy’.
 A good deal of that money hardly touched the tarmac before being shipped straight out to the off-shore accounts of corrupt politicians and oligarchs.
 The US is also known to have been behind the Orange Revolution of 2004.

 According to neo-con doctrine, like many other democracies, the voters of Ukraine had fallen into the habit of voting for the wrong sort of democracy.
 To bring the right sort of democracy would need a few adjustments.
 The first of which would have to be a radical change of regime.
 That had to be done speedily.
 Though elections were due to take place at the end of 2014, going to all the fuss and bother of waiting was not an option worth risking.
 More democracy is not won by putting things to the vote.
 ‘You can never vote for enough more democracy’ might as well have been the slogan.
 Truth is, you’ll never be able to vote for anything meaningful at all, if the neo-cons get their way.